-Governments and businesses, around the world, are making efforts to promote safe internet practices and strengthen the fight against fraud and online abuse.
+Governments and businesses, around the world, are making efforts to promote safe internet practices and strengthen the fight against attacks and online abuse.
 The World Telecommunication and Information Society Day is one of many such initiatives.
 This annual event aims to increase awareness about the numerous possibilities that the internet and other information and communication technologies (ICT) can bring to societies and economies.
 It also promotes awareness about the ways technology can help bridge the digital divide.

-In addition to democratizing the use of technology, businesses can strengthen their fraud defenses to protect their customers from attempts to abuse logins.
-Attacks on logins continue to plague businesses constituting 45% of all attacks in Q1 2021, which indicates that existing fraud defenses are subpar and not able to support businesses adequately when it comes to protecting their user accounts from unauthorized access.
+In addition to democratizing the use of technology, businesses can strengthen their defenses to protect their customers from attempts to abuse logins.
+Attacks on logins continue to plague businesses constituting 45% of all attacks in Q1 2021, which indicates that existing defenses are subpar and not able to support businesses adequately when it comes to protecting their user accounts from unauthorized access.